UBC-LA-Hackathon/student-dashboard/6-Create-Advanced-Data-Viz.md

 1. [Next step](#next-step)

 ## Good work!
 Good for you on making it this far!
 Since you have a lot of time remaining, try to build something a little bit more complex.
 We've provided data and some ideas to get you started.
+Some of these ideas are linked with detailed instructions, and some you'll have to figure out on your own.

 ## Give me data!
 TODO: Add links to data